azuzmohd/Spatiotemporal-Analysis-of-Deforestation/README.md

 ## Overview

-This project presents a deep learning pipeline for detecting forest loss from bi-temporal Sentinel-2 multispectral satellite imagery.
-The model takes a pair of satellite image patches from two time points (2021 and 2023) and produces a pixel-level binary segmentation mask indicating where forest has been lost.
+This project presents a deep learning pipeline for detecting forest loss from bi temporal Sentinel-2 multispectral satellite imagery.
+The model takes a pair of satellite image patches from two time points (2021 and 2023) and produces a pixel level binary segmentation mask indicating where forest has been lost.
 It was developed under a strict academic constraint: **no pretrained model weights of any kind were permitted**.
 Every weight in the network was learned from scratch using only the training data provided.

-The project directly addresses **UN SDG 15.2** — halting deforestation and restoring degraded forests by 2030.
-Northeast India's forests are part of the Indo-Burma biodiversity hotspot, among the most species-rich and threatened ecosystems on Earth.
+The project directly addresses **UN SDG 15.2**  halting deforestation and restoring degraded forests by 2030.
+Northeast India's forests are part of the Indo Burma biodiversity hotspot, among the most species rich and threatened ecosystems on Earth.

 ---